Dog Policy & Dog Park

 Disclaimer

 This area is not supervised.
 Owners / Handlers are legally responsible for their dog(s) at all times.
-The City of Hagerstown assumes no responsibility for liability for conduct of dog(s) or their owners / handlers.
-The City, in conjunction with the Washington County Humane Society reserves the right to remove a dog from the park.
+The City of Hagerstown assumes no responsibility for liability for the conduct of dog(s) or their owners/handlers.
+The City, in conjunction with the Washington County Humane Society, reserves the right to remove a dog from the park.

 Directions from Route 40

 From Route 40 – turn onto Cleveland Avenue.
-Continue about 0.4 miles and go straight across Jefferson Street and enter Fairgrounds Park.
+Continue about 0.4 miles go straight across Jefferson Street and enter Fairgrounds Park.
 Make a left at the “tee” in the Park.
-Handicapped-accessible parking is in the lot to the left (adjacent the park) or ample overflow parking is to the right.
-Follow signs to dog park.
+Handicapped-accessible parking is in the lot to the left (adjacent to the park), or ample overflow parking is to the right.
+Follow signs to the dog park.

 History of the dog park

 The park opened on June 29, 2013.
-The City wishes to thank the “Task Force” of six citizens who carefully studied all the details of the issue.
+The City wishes to thank the “Task Force” of six citizens who carefully studied the issue's details.
 The members are Anthony Bittner, Renee Burgan, Heather Holman, Stacey Webster, Nate Mackley, and Maria Mestre (Chairperson).
-The City appreciates the enthusiasm that all the members of the group brought to this issue.
+The City appreciates the enthusiasm that all the group members brought to this issue.